Pay attention to your body, and do not be afraid to get a mammogram.

 In 2015, there were an estimated 231,840 new cases diagnosed, according to Susan G. Komen.

-Most experts recommend annual mammogram screening starting at age 50 for women with average breast cancer risk, even if they have no symptoms
+Most experts recommend mammogram screening every other year starting at age 50 for women with average breast cancer risk, even if they have no symptoms

 “Symptoms have nothing to do with this as breast cancer is not revealed through any particular symptom,” noted Dr. Katherine Dallow, vice president and medical director at Blue Cross Blue Shield of Massachusetts.